techidaily/site-ai-voice-clone/source/_posts/new-in-2024-top-voice-cloning-apps-for-android-and-ios-devices.md

 One example of an AI text to video generator is Wondershare Virbo.
 It leverages the latest AI technology in text-to-video conversion.
 With Virbo, users can input essential information, and the platform automatically generates compelling scripts.
 It then uses digital avatars to synthesize vibrant videos for marketing, news, education, and more.

-## Exploring the Magic of AI Selfie Generators

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/OFDHJnZLwTA?si=WThcb2h76AnZDzcQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/YezPJZzPJ8Q?si=xF1t4BQHFquzvnzE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Exploring the Magic of AI Selfie Generators

 ## Part 1\.
 What is an AI Selfie Generator?